 We proceed through the picturesque village of Northeast Harbor along Main Street dotted with alluring shops.
-Arriving at Chris Orthwein’s extensive gardens, we tour several acres of herbaceous plantings and stunning landscapes including an enormous “natural” swimming pond.
+Arriving at Hedgefield, we tour several acres of herbaceous plantings and stunning landscapes including an enormous “natural” swimming pond.

 A short stroll brings us to St. Mary’s By the Sea, a Gothic Revival stone church designed by Maine architect Henry Vaughan, the first architect of the Washington National Cathedral.

-Lunch is served at the stunning home of Maureen and Bill Stewart with its sweeping view of Somes Sound, the only fjord on the east coast.
-Noteworthy for the furniture by Mount Desert artist Joe Tracey, the Stewarts’ dining room is wrapped in a mural depicting the family’s houses from the 18th century to the present.
+Lunch is served at a stunning private home with a sweeping view of Somes Sound, the only fjord on the east coast.
+Noteworthy for the furniture by Mount Desert artist Joe Tracey, the home’s Dining Room is wrapped in a mural depicting the family’s houses from the 18th century to the present.

 We then head to Rosserne, Fred Savage’s most complex Shingle Style cottage built for the Reverend Dr. Cornelius Bishop Smith.
 Shingles sheathe the gabled roof and cover an exterior staircase, the round corner porch, and a turret with a bell-like ogee roof.
 Offering yet another magnificent view of Somes Sound, the house is a quintessential example of both the formal and rustic life of a bygone age.

-Further up the Sound the home of Richard and Carol Habermann contains a fine collection of Maine art, including an extensive collection of Soderholtz pottery displayed in a sunken “pot” garden.
+Further up the Sound, Westacre contains a fine collection of Maine art, including an extensive collection of Soderholtz pottery displayed in a sunken “pot” garden.
 All of the art is beautifully placed to enhance the individual pieces while creating a sublime atmosphere with Somes Sound as a background.

-Our next stop is the charming arts and crafts house of Nancy Harris only a few houses up the Sound.
+Our next stop is a charming Arts and Crafts home only a few houses up the Sound.
 Containing a stunning collection of Samuel Yellin hardware, the hinge and latch on every door boasts the unique artistry of one of America’s most beloved blacksmiths.
 Originally the play house for a larger estate no longer extant, the present owner has added a storybook tower addition that beautifully enhances and extends this gem of a residence.

-Cocktails and dinner are served at the home of Jay and Margaret Costan, whose relatively contemporary house boasts a lovely flavor of the Far East.
-The Costans’ fine collection of Asian art showcases both the architecture and the objects, ranging from Japanese screens to Buddhist statues that “dwell” in their spaces in serene and sensitive arrangements.
-The Costans define the meaning of hospitality and offer a splendid evening prior to our return to the Asticou Inn.
+Cocktails and dinner are served at Fern Rock, a relatively contemporary house that boasts a lovely flavor of the Far East.
+The fine collection of Asian art showcases both the architecture and the objects, ranging from Japanese screens to Buddhist statues that “dwell” in their spaces in serene and sensitive arrangements.

 Included: B, L, D